dbmi-pitt/daquery/README.md

 These files represent the common domain objects and helper code associated with the daquery project.

-This repository is connected to the Jenkins test server.
+This repository is connected to the Jenkins test server